+* Note UCSB RDS defines local as 150 miles from campus for all produce, and all other products are determined using 250 miles.

 The analysis process to determine our sustainable food purchases is conducted by two Residential Dining Services staff members.
 This analysis takes many hours to compile with many requests and conversations with our various vendors.
 Our close relationship with our vendors allows us to obtain the most accurate and current data.